pancsta/asyncmachine-go/tools/cmd/am-dbg/README.md

   - **contexts**: list state contexts and mach time.
   - **subscriptions**: list awaited clocks.
   - **piped states**: list all inbound and outbound pipes.
+- **partial layout**: some elements of the UI can be hidden, so many instances can create dashboards

 ```text
 Usage: